-Boyzone have a legacy as one of the most successful and iconic boybands of all time – but behind-the-scenes, conflict and rivalry, betrayal and tragedy led to their falling apart.
+Boyzone have a legacy as one of the most successful and iconic boybands of all time – but behind-the-scenes, conflict, rivalry, betrayal and tragedy led to their falling apart.

-Now, thirty years on, all four remaining members - Ronan Keating, Keith Duffy, Shane Lynch and Michael ‘Mikey’ Graham, as well as their estranged manager, Louis Walsh – reveal the truth of what really happened, the extraordinary highs of their meteoric rise to fame, and the huge costs that being in a boyband had on each of them.
+Now, thirty years on, all four remaining members - Ronan Keating, Keith Duffy, Shane Lynch and Michael ‘Mikey’ Graham, as well as their estranged manager, Louis Walsh – reveal the truth of what really happened, the extraordinary highs of their meteoric rise to fame, and the heavy toll that being in a boyband had on each of them.

 Plucked from obscurity in the 1990s, five working-class lads from Dublin were thrust into the global spotlight.
 Soon they were topping the charts, selling over 25 million records worldwide.

 But whilst for some in the group joining a boyband was the chance of a lifetime, for others it led to strained relationships, struggles with self-esteem, alcohol and depression.
-Bonded by their incredible rise to fame, and loving each other like brothers, the group nevertheless fell apart in acrimony, with some of the members still not speaking to this day.
+Bonded by their incredible rise to fame and loving each other like brothers, the group nevertheless fell apart acrimoniously, with some of the members still not speaking to this day.

-As they each try to now close a chapter on their past, they confront the events that have had a lasting impact on all their lives, families and friendships, with extraordinary raw and candid honesty.
+As they each try to close a chapter on their past, they confront the events that have had a lasting impact on their lives, families and friendships with raw and candid honesty.

-With access to never-been-seen archive footage from the group’s early career, as well as contributions from the late Stephen Gately’s sister, Michelle, and his former-partner, pop star Eloy De Jong, this series examines the key events that shaped Boyzone, including the highs and lows of global stardom, the intense tabloid intrusion of 90’s Britain, which forced Stephen Gately to come out, and after a sensational comeback, the devastating impact that Stephen’s death later had – a loss the remaining band members have never fully overcome.
+With access to never-seen-before archive footage from the group’s early career, as well as contributions from the late Stephen Gately’s sister, Michelle, and his former-partner, pop star Eloy De Jong, this series examines the key events that shaped Boyzone, including the highs and lows of global stardom, the intense tabloid intrusion of 90’s Britain which forced Stephen Gately to come out, and he devastating impact of Stephen’s death – a loss the remaining band members have never fully overcome.

 Where to watch Boyzone: No Matter What in the UK

-Boyzone: No Matter What launches February 2 and will be available to watch in full exclusively on Sky and NOW.
+Boyzone: No Matter What is exclusive to Sky.
+You can watch the series in full on Sky Documentaries or on streaming service NOW.

 Boyzone: No Matter What - Episode Recap